 Thinking of how to write a status report?
-Looking for the world's most simple status report template?
-You could start using a status report tool like Weekdone, but the basics apply for other methods as well.
+Looking for a simple template to do it on?
+You could start using a status reporting tool like Weekdone, but the basics apply for other methods as well.

 So, to get started, while there are tons of different uses for a weekly status report, there is one thing in common with all of them.

 Let's look at how to create a weekly report for personal, team, or company use.
 You can use it to report to your boss (or vice-versa) or get an employee report back from your team members.
 You should really use status reports regularly (either weekly or monthly).